EthanT0/CSCI441Final/README.md

 --------------------------------------------------------------------------

 Description:
 This program features a 3-dimensional revamp of the well known 1979 Atari game, Ateroids.
+The objective is to move through space while avoiding asteroids.
+Furtunately, you're also equipped with a massive cannon that can destroy these asteroids with a well-aimed shot.
+Survive until all the asteroids have passed, and you've won the game!

 Usage:
 The program starts in free cam mode.
 Use the ASDW keys to rotate the ship